-Suggest the ideas on what to present
+3. Suggest ideas on what to present

 Who said we can only congratulate our girlfriends/boyfriends and spouses on this day?
 We can, as well, buy presents for kids, parents and even grandparents.
 Suggest a list of presents for the partners, also share the ideas on what to buy for all the members of our families as we love them all.
 Besides, this is a great opportunity to engage with a wider audience.

-Provide a celebration plan
+5. Provide the celebration plan